 Sure there are super-foods that contain wonderful health benefits, but that does not mean they can produce and/or guarantee quick weight results for everyone.

 It’s no surprise that most of us are wanting a quick and easy solution.
-More than one-third of U.S. population is obese.
+More than one-third of the U.S. population is obese.
 That’s a very large amount of people!
-As we all know, obesity can bring about some serious health conditions such as heart disease, stroke, type 2 diabetes and certain types of cancer.

 As a Licensed/Registered Dietitian, my patients will often ask about certain fad diets and the latest health trends.
 My advice remains the same; healthy weight loss comes from developing healthier eating habits and increasing physical activity.